-It’s known that self-compassion is one of the most powerful skills you can learn to provide emotional well-being – both personally and professionally.
+It’s known that self-compassion is one of the most powerful skills you can learn to provide emotional well-being.

-Being judgmental, criticizing, and blaming yourself is a detriment, not just in your personal life, but also in starting and running a business.
-Your mind controls the quality of your life and is capable of ruining the success of your business – even before you start!
+Being judgmental, criticizing, and blaming yourself is a detriment, during your health journey.
+Your mind controls the quality of your life and is capable of decreasing your health success.

 My personal journey in creating and launching Life Branches taught me a how to make this change.
-As a therapist and coach, I realized how my “inner critical voice” was sabotaging my success.
+As a coach and therapist, I realized how my “inner critical voice” was sabotaging my life and deterioating my health.
 I learned how to take these negative thoughts and feelings, that were constantly running through my mind, and turn them around.

-I finally realized my own mind was the biggest obstacle to my business
+I finally realized my own mind was the biggest obstacle in my life!

-Will the process of learning how to become passionate with yourself make you feel better and provide the motivation you need to become the successful entrepreneur you want to become?
+Will the process of learning how to become passionate with yourself make you feel better and help with your health journey?

-With the right guidance and practice, you will learn how to start feeling kinder to yourself, and get rid of those negative draining thoughts that are getting in the way of your success.
+With the right guidance and practice, you will learn how to start feeling kinder to yourself, and get rid of those negative draining thoughts that are getting in the way of your best life.

 The first step is deciding you’re not willing to stay where you are.